gnosischain/tokenbridge-contracts/USDSMigration.md

 ## New contracts

 1. `BridgeRouter.sol`: An entry point for token transferring, abstracting relayTokens() for Omnibridge and xDAI bridge.
+Upgradeable with TransparentUpgradeableProxy.
 2. `XDaiBridgeperipheral.sol`: Peripheral contract to convert between DAI and USDS after bridge migration.

 ## Modified contracts